NathanP23/Introduction-to-Deep-Learning-67822/README.md

 # Introduction-to-Deep-Learning-67822
-Exercises of the course "Introduction to Deep Learning (67822)" at The Hebrew University of Jerusalem in the CS departement
+Exercises of the course "Introduction to Deep Learning (67822)" at The Hebrew University of Jerusalem in the CS departement.
+Taught by Prof. Raanan Fattal.